jfrancis71/ros2_holonomic_lego/README.md

 export MAKEFLAGS="-j 1" # recommended to reduce memory usage.
 ```

 Also I suggest adding some temporary swap (I found 2GB perfectly sufficient).
 See discussion from Digital Ocean in the References section.
-Don't forget to remove the swapafter a succesful installation.
+Don't forget to remove the swap after a succesful installation.
 (A swap file on an SD card will reduce card life significantly)

 ## Verify Install